UBZR1 contains two ADSRs to allow for two distinct contours with distinct timing and sustain levels.

 ADSR2 can be used for various purposes and is available via the modulation matrix.
 It can for example control the VCF cut-off frequency.

-The ADSR is fully voltage controlled.
+The ADSR module is fully voltage controlled.

 My design uses a 1/2 LM 13700 transconductance amplifier as a voltage controlled integrator.